enku/gentoo-build-publisher/docs/how-to-install.md

 gbp build base
 ```

+A build for the `base` machine will be run on Jenkins.
+You should be able to
+see the build process (including console output) by browsing the Jenkins
+instance from a web browser using the same address and credentials used to
-After a few moments, if all goes successfully, you should have your first
+[configure Jenkins](#configure-jenkins) above.
+After a few moments, if all
+goes successfully, you should have your first completed build pushed to GBP.
-completed build pushed to GBP.
-Go to the GBP dashboard in a browser (The
+Go to the GBP dashboard in a browser (The hostname/IP of your virtual machine
-hostname/IP of your virtual machine at port 80).
+at port 80).

 Congratulations!
 You have your first GBP machine build.
 Let's tag it for
 prosperity!